Key Takeaways

 • If pain is persistent or worsening, visit a healthcare provider for further evaluation.

-The lower back features an interwoven series of structures .
-It includes the five vertebrae of the lumbar spine, each of which is bolstered by shock-absorbing discs and held in place by ligaments.
-Surrounding muscles offer support and are connected to the spine by tendons.
-Nerves run through the spinal column to deliver signals throughout the body.
+The lower back is an interwoven series of structures.
+It includes the five vertebrae of the lumbar spine, each of which is bolstered by shock-absorbing discs and held in place by ligaments, surrounded by supportive muscles.

 Understanding the links between sleep and lower back pain offers new approaches to finding relief.
 Quality sleep can help prevent or reduce back pain, and knowing how to sleep when you have back problems can help cope with pain and contribute to healing and recovery.